 - Next spoon in the crème fraîche and stir well, whilst watching it melt into the sauce.200 g vegan créme fraîche

-- Pop in the Worcestershire sauce.2 tsp vegan Worcestershire sauce
+- Pop in the Worcestershire sauce.2 teaspoon vegan Worcestershire sauce

-- Make sure the sauce is still simmering, then add the cornflour mix, it will thicken up beautifully.2 tbsp cornflour
+- Make sure the sauce is still simmering, then add the cornflour mix, it will thicken up beautifully.2 tablespoon cornflour

 - Simmer for 15-20 minutes until the sauce cooks down a bit and you're left with a rich, creamy sauce, the consistency of a thin cream.

-- Season with salt and pepper (to taste), top with fresh chopped parsley and serve with rice or mashed potato.Salt, Black pepper, 1 tbsp fresh parsley
+- Season with salt and pepper (to taste), top with fresh chopped parsley and serve with rice or mashed potato.Salt, Black pepper, 1 tablespoon fresh parsley

 - If you can't find vegan crème fraîche, you can use a vegan sour cream alternative or make cashew cream.
 To make cashew cream, soak 1 cup of cashews in boiling water (just enough to cover them) for 30 minutes.
 Blend and add 1 teaspoon of lemon juice, to add a subtle sour flavour.